Time sickness. Yes it's actually a thing!

 Look inward.
 Whats important is not the hours and minutes ticking on the clock, but how you are experiencing each minute and each hour.
 How you decide to relate to the passage of time makes all the difference.

-Ultimately, this will define how well you live in the present moment, how you age and how great your sense of fulfillment is and the satisfaction of a life well spent.
+Ultimately, this will define how well you live in the present moment, how you age and how great your sense of fulfilment is and the satisfaction of a life well spent.

 THE BEST TIME OF MY LIFE IS NOW!